Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Numerical Results

 \textbf{Experimental Setup.} We reproduced the results for all model-free baselines (ECCT, CrossMPT, DDECC) by implementing them with their publication-stated hyperparameters.
 Our primary ECCFM model utilizes a Cross-attention Transformer following CrossMPT, using $N=6$ layers and a hidden dimension of $d=128$.
 All the other three baselines (ECCT, CrossMPT, DDECC) apply the same network architecture to ensure fair comparison.
 ECCFM was trained for 1500 epochs using the Adam optimizer on a single GPU.
 The learning rate was managed by a cosine decay scheduler, starting at $10^{-4}$ and decreasing to $5 \times 10^{-7}$.
 Detailed training configurations and hyperparameter selections are provided in Appendix~\ref{setting}.

 \textbf{Overall Performance}.
 Following established benchmarks~\cite{choukroun2022error, choukroundenoising, parkcrossmpt}, we conducted a decoding performance comparison measured in $-\ln(\text{BER})$.
 Our method was evaluated versus two classes of decoders: conventional BP-based algorithms (BP and ARBP) and model-free neural decoders (ECCT, CrossMPT, and DDECC).
 To ensure a fair comparison, all neural models were implemented with a fixed architecture ($N=6$ layers, $d=128$ hidden dimensions).
 Furthermore, to ensure statistical significance, each simulation was run until at least 500 error codes were observed, under a maximum of $10^8$ test instances.

-As shown in Table~\ref{tab:decoding_comparison}, our proposed ECCFM framework consistently achieves better performance across the tested code families, including BCH, Polar, LDPC, CCSDS and MacKay with different code rates $(n,k)$.
-In the test cases, ECCFM achieves the best or second-best BER, performing better than autoregressive and diffusion-based neural decoders and showing considerable gain over POLAR codes.
-This result indicates the applicability and effectiveness of the proposed consistency-based training approach.
+As shown in Table~\ref{tab:decoding_comparison}, our proposed ECCFM framework consistently achieves the best or second-best BER across the tested code families, including BCH, Polar, LDPC, CCSDS and MacKay with different code rates $(n,k)$, and showing considerable gain over POLAR codes.

-\textbf{Performance on Longer Codes.} To further evaluate scalability, we conducted a focused evaluation on longer codes commonly used in practical communication systems: LDPC$(n=204,k=102)$, LDPC$(n=529,k=440)$, WRAN$(n=384,k=320)$, and Polar$(n=512,k=384)$.
+\textbf{Performance on Longer Codes.} To further evaluate scalability, we conducted a evaluation on longer codes commonly used in practical communication systems: LDPC$(n=204,k=102)$, LDPC$(n=529,k=440)$, WRAN$(n=384,k=320)$, and Polar$(n=512,k=384)$.
 All methods were implemented with the same model architecture ($N=6,d=128$).
-As illustrated in Figure~\ref{fig:longer}, ECCFM improves upon the scores of the neural net baselines across a range of SNRs (2 dB to 6 dB), highlighting the scalability and robustness of ECCFM for those challenging decoding tasks.
+As illustrated in Figure~\ref{fig:longer}, ECCFM improves the performance across a range of SNRs (2 dB to 6 dB).
 Additional results on other high-length codes are presented in Appendix~\ref{appendix_long}, which also suggest inference speed gain compared to the baselines.